ericTrautsch/bais6140project/README.md

 - **Tableau**: A powerful tool for creating rich visualizations and dashboards.

 ## Documentation
-For more detailed information about the project, including setup instructions and usage guides, please refer to the documentation available in the `/docs` directory of this repository.
-You can find the documentation files here:
+For more detailed information about the project, you can find the project writeup here:
 - [Project Writeup](https://github.com/ericTrautsch/bais6140project/blob/main/docs/final_writeup.md)

 ## Contact